Louie-Belile/DS340-CNN-Project/README.md

-# Repo for Sindhuja and Louie's Project
 ### README for DS340-CNN-Project

-# DS340 CNN Project: Waste Classification Using Convolutional Neural Networks
+# DS340 CNN Project: Waste Classification Using Convolutional Neural Networks (WasteWise AI)

 This project focuses on building and fine-tuning a Convolutional Neural Network (CNN) to classify waste into three categories: **Food Waste**, **Mixed Recycling**, and **Trash**.
 The ultimate goal is to improve waste sorting systems and promote sustainability by leveraging machine learning.
 The repository includes the base model, experiments with data augmentation, fine-tuning techniques, and a prototype design for an intelligent trash disposal station.